jdevfullstack-projects/converter-app/README.md

 are created.
 Those extended classes of JPanel and JFrame, for example, can still be separated to be more organized, but I decided not to.
-But there are already classes separate from the main method like `JTextFieldLimit` class.
+But there are already classes separated from the main method like `JTextFieldLimit` class.

 Remember, in OOP there are three main concepts: